evergreen-ci/spruce/README.md

    `npm run start:mock-instrospect-schema` will obtain a GQL schema via intropspection from http://localhost:9090/graphql/query and mock GQL responses
    `npm run start:mock-custom-schema` will obtain the schema from .build-dev-cmdrc.json and mock GQL responses

+### Storybook

+Run `npm run storybook` to launch storybook and view our shared components.

 ### GQL Query Linting

 Follow these directions to enable query linting during local development so your Evergreen GraphQL schema changes are reflected in your Spruce query linting results.